E-G-C/AssetManager/Readme.md

 -   Lambda

-    -   Implements the service operations
+    -   Implements the service operations, four lambdas are used. signed_upload, signed_download, get_list, delete.
+These are located under the "backend" folder the upload.py files contains an custom implementation to upload a file but it falles short compared with the used and final approach of using signed url.

 -   API Gateway